ChalmersGU-data-structure-courses/dsabook/src/A03-api.md

 And iterators and iterables:

     interface Iterator:
         next()      // Returns the next item.
 Fails if there are no more items.

     interface Iterable:
-        iter()     // Returns a new iterator.
+        iterator()  // Returns a new iterator.

 As well as collections:

     interface Collection extends Iterable:
         isEmpty()  // Returns true if the collection is empty. size()     // Returns the number of elements in this collection.

 ### Lists